nginxinc/nginx-s3-gateway/README.md

 ## Directory Structure and File Descriptions

 ```
-etc/             contains files used in both NGINX Plus and OSS configurations
+common/          contains files used by both NGINX OSS and Plus configurations
+examples/        contains additional `Dockerfile` examples that extend the base
+                 configuration
 oss/             contains files used solely in NGINX OSS configurations
 plus/            contains files used solely in NGINX Plus configurations
 test/            contains automated tests for validang that the examples work